 This reality that the Hispanic population in Jonesboro seldom rides JET transit continues to exist in spite of JET having taken extraordinary efforts to make our service more popular to the Hispanic community.
 Specifically, JET has produced transit materials in Spanish and located a stop that is immediately adjacent the HCSI offices.
 Moreover, JETS serves the areas of the City of Jonesboro in which Hispanic families generally live and provides Fixed Route service to many of the areas where Hispanic people work and shop.
-Moreover, all of the Jonesboro Public Schools / Nettleton Public Schools campuses (all of which serve LEP students) have access to JET Fixed Route service within one-quarter mile of the campuses.
+All of the Jonesboro Public Schools / Nettleton Public Schools campuses (all of which serve LEP students) have access to JET Fixed Route service within one-quarter mile of the campuses.

 As an indication of how closely JET management collaborates with HCSI, JET annually supports the Hispanic Center's HUD application for CBDG funding to help fund its translation services.
 JET, as well, advertises in HCSI publications and participates in the annual Hispanic Festival held in early May each year.
-Additionally, the Executive Director of HCSI is one of seven members of the JET Community Advisory Board